kajetansw/kajetan-dev-blog/content/posts/2018/12/learning-session-1/index.md

 \>> Creating button that changes it’s inner text on hover [[ 1 ]](https://stackoverflow.com/a/9913526) [[ 2 ]](https://codepen.io/sethabbott/pen/FtuLz)

-Here I found a way of how to set up the effect described above using :hover and :before CSS selectors with content attribute.
+Here I found a way of how to set up the effect described above using `:hover` and `:before` CSS selectors with content attribute.

 Another link is a codepen of interesting button animation created by Seth Abbott.
 Really pretty effect.
-Inside @keyframes you create… Well, keyframes of your animation.
+Inside `@keyframes` you create… Well, keyframes of your animation.
 Inside the class you then customize its behavior, like duration, iterations, fill-modes, delay, etc. It is really useful to know the basics of creating animations.

 \>> Intro to @keyframe animations in CSS [[ 1 ]](https://www.w3schools.com/css/css3_animations.asp) [[ 2 ]](https://css-tricks.com/snippets/css/keyframe-animation-syntax/)

-Here you can find basic syntax for creating CSS animations using @keyframe keyword and adding it to CSS class that triggers the animation on element.
+Here you can find basic syntax for creating CSS animations using `@keyframes` keyword and adding it to CSS class that triggers the animation on element.

 \>> [Restarting CSS animation using JavaScript](https://stackoverflow.com/questions/6268508/restart-animation-in-css3-any-better-way-than-removing-the-element)

 When creating my side project I came across problem of starting and restarting animation on button click.
-I created @keyframes animation, added it to CSS class and created JS function to remove and add this class when clicking a button.
+I created `@keyframes` animation, added it to CSS class and created JS function to remove and add this class when clicking a button.
 That was supposed to trigger animation each time I clicked the button.
 But it somehow didn’t.
 After reviewing all solutions mentioned in the board, the one that worked for me was:

 ```js
 function restartAnimation() {